 Navigating Bangkok’s vibrant streets can be overwhelming, but the MRT (Mass Rapid Transit) makes getting around the city easy, affordable, and air-conditioned.
-Often combined with the BTS Skytrain, the MRT offers seamless connections across Bangkok, making it ideal for tourists exploring temples and neighbourhoods, as well as residents commuting daily.
+Often combined with the BTS Skytrain and Airport Rail Link, the MRT offers seamless connections across Bangkok, making it ideal for tourists exploring temples and neighbourhoods, as well as residents commuting daily.

 This guide covers everything you need to know about using the MRT system in 2026.
 Below, you’ll find a table of contents to help you jump straight to the information you need: from tickets and fares to tips on using the MRT, plus details about the new Park & Ride in Min Buri.